waiwera/waiwera/doc/user/methods.rst

 where the :math:`p` subscripts refer to phases, and the :math:`r` subscripts refer to rock properties.
 Here :math:`\phi_n` is the porosity in the cell, :math:`S` is phase saturation, :math:`\rho` is density, :math:`X` is mass fraction, :math:`u` is internal energy density, :math:`c_r` is the rock specific heat and :math:`T` is temperature.

-The function :math:`R`, representing fluxes into the cells, has contributions from source and sink terms (which are easily evaluated), and from fluxes through faces.
+The function :math:`\mathbf{R}`, representing fluxes into the cells, has contributions from source and sink terms (which are easily evaluated), and from fluxes through faces.
 This latter contribution is computed by summing the component face fluxes in each phase:

 .. math::